About Our Work

 Our board of directors

-President and volunteer interim Executive Director Kae Petrin cofounded the TJA in 2020 with several dozen other journalists who organized out of an informal Slack.
+Treasurer and volunteer interim Executive Director Kae Petrin cofounded the TJA in 2020 with several dozen other journalists.
 They have since run many of the organization’s internal operations.
-They currently work as a Data & Graphics Reporter on Chalkbeat’s data visuals team.
+They currently work as a Data & Graphics Reporter on Civic News Company's data visuals team, where they tell data-driven stories about K-12 education, voting rights, and public health.
 They have presented on queer and trans coverage best practices, data reporting and visualization tools, and the intersections of these topics for universities, industry conferences, custom-designed workshops, and newsrooms around the U.S.

 Secretary Adam Rhodes is an investigative journalist whose work primarily focuses on queer people and the criminal legal system.
 They currently work as a training director at Investigative Reporters and Editors, and have been published in outlets including BuzzFeed News, Xtra and The Nation.
 Their recent work has examined HIV treatment access in Puerto Rico, HIV criminalization in Illinois, and the myriad ways the criminal legal system disproportionately impacts queer people.